betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 ## Jim Lovell
 While practicing guidance alignments with the space sextent on the return leg of Apollo 8, Jim Lovell accidentally keyed in a pre-flight program, `P01`, instead of star identifier `01` from the AGC's star catalog.
-This potentially corrupted key portions of the AGC's eraseable memory causing the computer to loose track of the spacecraft's position and orientation.
+This corrupted key parameters used in guidance computations in the AGC's eraseable memory.
 It took NASA and MIT 9 long hours to radio up a fix to the problem.
 Little did Lovell know that an elementary aged school girl had helped to find this problem and a program change to fix it had been proposed months earlier.